wp-plugins/maintenance/readme.txt

 == Description ==

-Easily close your wordpress website for maintenance.
+Easily close your WordPress website for maintenance.
 Try free version or purchase maintenance PRO with more useful features and extended HTML template.

 <h3>FEATURES</h3>
 <ul>